-- Master of Science Emphasis in Business Administration and Accounting, California State University at Northridge
+- Master of Science with Emphasis in Business Administration and Accounting, California State University, Northridge

-- Bachelor of Arts Emphasis in Political Science, the University of California at Los Angeles
+- Bachelor of Arts with Emphasis in Political Science, University of California, Los Angeles

-- Member of American Institute of CPAs (1984 — Present)
+- Member of American Institute of Certified Public Accountants (AICPA)

-- The conference planning committee for UCLA annual Tax controversy conference
+- The conference planning committee for UCLA's annual Tax Controversy Conference

 - Member of The Westwood Village Rotary